 In order to cover your eligible Dependents, you must submit documentation verifying that they are eligible under the Benefit Option rules.
-You will receive a request from GW Benefits with full details on what documentation is required, when it must be provided, and where to send it.
-If you receive such a request, your Dependent(s) will not be covered until the Plan Administrator receives this required documentation.
-If you fail to provide the required documentation, your Dependent(s) will not be enrolled.
+Shortly after you enroll a Dependent(s), you will receive an email from GW Benefits with full details on what documentation is required, when it must be provided, and where to send it.
+Your Dependent(s) will not be covered until the Plan Administrator receives this required documentation.
+If you fail to provide the required documentation within 30 calendar days of your date of eligibility, your Dependent(s) will not be enrolled.